 He had assured Mama that there was only one friend, whose name was Tompaul, and he wondered why Mama couldn’t see him because he could.
-“He’s a little boy like me, but he has blond curly hair, not red, and blue eyes.”
+“He’s a little boy like me, but he has blond curly hair, not red like mine, and blue eyes.”

-“They fly right up to heaven, huh, kind of like the Rapture?”
-Lewis remembered that the preacher said that good souls would be raptured up, leaving their mates behind.
+“They fly right up to Heaven, huh, kind of like the Rapture?”
+Lewis remembered that the preacher said that good souls would be raptured up, sometimes leaving their mates behind.
 "Kind of like that except it’s socks, not people?”

 Big talk from a six-year-old, Mama thought as she placed the stray socks in what she called her “holding bag.”
 “Hoping bag” was more like it, she thought, because none of the family’s missing socks had ever reappeared.
 But his silly explanation sounded as reasonable as anything else.
 Today she had carefully counted five matching pairs as she placed them in the washer.
 She had reclaimed three matching pairs and two strays.
 This was getting frustrating.
 Very frustrating.